NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Pre_Release_QC.md

 # Pre-Release Data Portal

-The Genomic Data Commons (GDC)  Portal provides users with web-based access to pre-released data from cancer genomics studies that have been harmonized by the GDC, but not yet released in the main GDC Data Portal.
+The GDC Pre-Release Data Portal provides users with web-based access to pre-released data from cancer genomics studies that have been harmonized by the GDC, but not yet released in the main GDC Data Portal.

 ## Navigation

-Pre-Release Data Portal features are a subset of what can be found in the GDC Data Portal.
-For more information on any of these general features please review the [Data Portal User Guide](/Data_Portal/Users_Guide/Getting_Started/#navigation).
+Pre-Release Data Portal will appear similar to the GDC Active Portal, but the Pre-Release Data Portal features are a subset of what can be found in the GDC Data Portal.

 [![GDC Views](images/AWG_Portal.png)](images/AWG_Portal.png "Click to see the full image.")

+For more information on any of these general features please review the [GDC Data Portal User Guide](/Data_Portal/Users_Guide/Getting_Started/#navigation).

 ## Authentication

 ### Relationship between GDC Data Portal and Pre-Release Data Portal Tokens

 The GDC Pre-Release Data Portal provides access to datasets prior to release to a group of users specified by the data submitter.
 This area is only available to data submitters (or their designees) for reviewing pre-release data.
-Users must be granted access as specified in the admin portal section and also have downloader access within dbGaP for the specified project.
+Users must be granted access as specified in the GDC Pre-Release Data Admin Portal section and have downloader access within dbGaP for the specified project.
 To learn more about obtaining the required credentials and authorization, see [Obtaining Access to Submit Data]( https://gdc.cancer.gov/submit-data/obtaining-access-submit-data).

 The tokens used to download files from the GDC Data Portal and Pre-Release Data Portal are related but distinct.
-Specifically, the token generated in the Pre-Release data portal contains a longer version of the regular GDC Authentication Token downloaded from the GDC Data Portal.
+Specifically, the token generated in the Pre-Release Data Portal contains a longer version of the regular GDC Authentication Token downloaded from the GDC Data Portal.
 Because of this, the GDC Data Portal token will not function for downloading data from the Pre-release Data Portal environment using the Data Transfer Tool or API.
 However, the Pre-Release Data Portal token will function for downloading data from the GDC Data Portal using the API or Data Transfer Tool.
 Finally, if a new token is generated in the Pre-release Data Portal this will invalidate the token downloaded from the GDC Data Portal and vice versa.

 ## Data Transfer Tool